black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 59
 Add a second object to your locations array (remember to separate them with a comma).
 Following the pattern you used in the first object, create the same properties but use the values from the goStore function.
 Set the name property to store.

+# Step 60
+Now you can consolidate some of your code.
+Start by copying the code from inside the goTown function and paste it into your update function.
+Then, remove all the code from inside the goTown and goStore functions.